arkime/arkime/README.md

 ## Contribute

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved.
-We welcome issues, feature requests, pull requests, and documentation updates in GitHub.
+We welcome issues, feature requests, pull requests and documentation updates in GitHub.
 For questions about using and troubleshooting Arkime please use the Slack channels.

 ## Maintainers